-The burger is a good fast foot iteration, it’s three bucks and topped with anything you like.
+- Burger: The burger is a good fast foot iteration, it’s three bucks and topped with anything you like.
 Of course, the sides are mostly fried, some of it is classic american burger stop while other things seem a little more like fair food.
-I couldn’t try it all, but when it’s all fried, I’m sure you get the point.

 Then of course, is the root beer.
 What is there to say about the stuff?
 It’s great.
 Earthy and sweet.
 Served in a chilled mug.
 It’s made in-house and you can take a gallon of it home if you’re so inclined.
 Nothing like home made root beer.

 I love these little drive ins where you park and a waitress brings you the food on a tray that attaches to your window.
 It’s a cool concept, really, and it seems to be popular in the smaller towns where it survives.
 People crowd into the place, I presume in part because of the convenience.
 In all though, it’s the kind of concept you want to try at least once, one way or another.

 - There is a daily special each day where something on the menu is sold for cheap.
 It’s all pretty inexpensive, though, so that’s fine.